-An orthopedic nurse cares for those with diseases and injuries that affect the bones and joints for example bone fractures, arthritis, joint replacements, osteoarthritis and genetic malformations.
-Orthopedic nurses have special training in traction, casting and equipment for mobility.
+An orthopedic nurse cares for those with diseases and injuries that affect the bones and joints for example bone fractures, arthritis, joint replacements, osteoarthritis, and genetic malformations.
+Orthopedic nurses have special training in traction, casting, and equipment for mobility.
 They also have the knowledge and training to help prepare patients for orthopedic surgery and to care for them postoperatively.

-Orthopedic nurses can be found caring for patients in hospitals, rehab facilities and outpatient clinics/offices.
-Their primary responsibilities include providing pain management and education to patients along with applying traction, casts and monitoring for complications especially postoperatively.
+Orthopedic nurses can be found caring for patients in hospitals, rehab facilities, and outpatient clinics/offices.
+Their primary responsibilities include providing pain management and education to patients along with applying traction, casts, and monitoring for complications especially postoperatively.
 An orthopedic nurse will also provide wound care and dressing changes, monitoring for signs and symptoms of infection and also work closely with physicians, physical and occupational therapists along with other members of the health care team.

 A nurse can become certified in the specialty of orthopedics by taking the Orthopedic Nurse Certification (ONC) Examination.
-In order to take this exam a nurse must have a minimum of two years experience working as a Registered Nurse and a minimum of 1000 clinical practice hours in a setting where orthopedic patients would be seen and cared for.
+In order to take this exam, a nurse must have a minimum of two years of experience working as a Registered Nurse and a minimum of 1000 clinical practice hours in a setting where orthopedic patients would be seen and cared for.

 Orthopedic Nurse Organizations & Certifications